evanbbass/GameBoi/README.md

 Note that the Dev Diaries are not intended to explain the Game Boy hardware; links for that can be found in the referenes section.
 This is intended to describe my process for creating the emulator and any obstacles I ran into along the way.

+## Notes for Visitors
+This is more or less the final version of this project.
+Anyone should be able to download the source and build it.
+Here are some notes you might need to follow:
+* The solution file is located in [builds/GameBoi.sln](https://github.com/evanbbass/GameBoi/tree/master/builds).
+* Project files are located in their respective folders under the source folder.
+* Due to SFML version requirements, **this project must be built in Visual Studio 2015**.
+* SFML itself does not need to be installed anywhere as NuGet will automatically download it when building.
+* Unfortunately the unit test project must be built with Visual Studio 2017, although there isn't really a reason for anyone else to need to build that project.
+* I uploaded a [pre-built version](Final Build/Final Build.zip) for anyone who doesn't want to deal with building.
+Instructions on how to run it are included in the .zip file.

+The Dev Diaries below document my process through development of the emulator.
+Included is a link to my final presentation slides showing the final state of the project.

 ## Dev Diaries
 Check out my Dev Diaries!
 * [Week 1](docs/DevDiaries/Week1.md)